oracle-livelabs/oci/oci-apm-weblogic/05-configure-apm-agent/configure-apm-agent.md

    ![Oracle Cloud console, APM Domains](images/4-1-2-apmdomain.png " ")

-3. Mouse click **Java Agent** link.
-Select **Copy Link Address**.
-This will save the download link to the memory in your computer.
+3. Mouse-click the **Java Agent** link.
+Select **Copy Link Address** (or Copy Link, depends on the browser you use).
+This will save the download link to the memory on your computer.
 Paste the copied link to a text file.

    ![Oracle Cloud console, APM Domains](images/4-1-3-apmdomain.png " ")

-4. Open the Cloud Shell by clicking the **>..** icon from the top right corner in the Oracle Cloud console.
+4. Open the Cloud Shell by clicking the **>..** icon from the top right corner of the Oracle Cloud console.
 Restore the Cloud Shell if minimized.

    ![Oracle Cloud console, APM Domains](images/4-1-4-cloudshell.png " ")